 Carpal tunnel surgery can be performed as open or endoscopic surgery.
-Open carpel tunnel surgery involves making a 2 inch (about 5 cm) slit on the palm side of the wrist to access the transverse carpel ligament.
-In endoscopic surgery, 1-2 small holes are made in the wrist through which tools are introduced to cut the wrist ligament.
+Open carpel tunnel surgery involves making a 2-inch (about 5 cm) slit on the palm side of the wrist to access the transverse carpel ligament.
+In endoscopic surgery, one or two small incisions are made in the wrist through which tools are introduced to cut the wrist ligament.
 Both types of surgery are done under local anesthesia and do not require a hospital stay.
 Recovery from endoscopic carpal tunnel surgery is slightly shorter than for open surgery.

 The median nerve goes through the carpal tunnel and then separates, spreading out across the hand.
 The pattern of nerve branching is not exactly the same for everyone, so occasionally the median nerve can be inadvertently damaged during surgery.
 Loss of feeling and function in the hand is the result.
 Endoscopic surgery has a higher frequency of nerve damage.
 If the median nerve is partially cut recovery is typically up to one year, and if it is severed, full recovery may not be possible.